dazraf/vertx-futures/README.md

 For users of Vert.x in Java.

-A library that will help you to write complex asynchronous logic in a legible, elegant and efficient manner.
+Helps you to write complex, yet legible, asynchronous logic with elegance, efficiency and flair.

 Inspired by Promises/A+ specification.